nmedia82/sync-wc-google/readme.txt

 WooCommerce Google Sheet Sync is the plugin to sync products from Google Sheets.

 == Description ==
-WooCommerce Google Sheet Sync is the plugin to sync products from Google Sheets.

-Import/sync all of your products and categories from Google Sheet.
-Add your products in to Google Sheet to upload into your store.

-Just a single click reqruied to import all your products and categories in any store.
+Now import/sync your all WooCommerce Products with Google Sheet, Fill your Google Sheet with a provided template easily.
+Once it's ready you can use this plugin to import/sync these products into your WooCommerce Stores.
+We have created step-by-step video tutorial to get it started without any issue.

+Now your store is just a Single Click away to get populated with this Amazing plugin.

 = How It Works? =
 [youtube https://www.youtube.com/watch?v=XISi_zL96Lw]